galaxyproject/galaxy-hub/src/Community/Log/2014/index.md

 ---
-pagetitle: Log Entries for 2014
+title: Log Entries for 2014
 ---